KRM7/gapp/docs/encodings.md

 ## Solution representation

-The gene type determines how the candidate solutions to the problem are going be encoded in the population.
-The representation of the solutions will be a vector of the gene type used in all cases.
-Currently, there is no way to change this to use some other data structure, so this should be taken into account when defining new encodings.
+How the candidate solutions to a problem are going be encoded in the GA is determined by the gene type.
+The representation of the solutions will always be a vector of the gene type used.
+There is currently no way to change this to use some other data structure instead of a vector, so this should be taken into account when defining new encodings.

 ```cpp